doncatnip/kanone/README.md

     >>> cheat = q( answer=43 )
     >>> cheat.context( 43 ).result
     43

+Possible method overrides:

+* `validate( self, context, value)`
+  Will allways be called.
+Override this if you have no need to filter blank or missing values.
+Returns a value or raises Invalid.

+* `on_value( self, context, value)`
+  Will be called if a value is given and it is not None or ''.
+Returns a value or raises Invalid.

+* `on_blank( self, context, value)`
+  Will be called if the value is None or ''.
+Raises Invalid with type 'blank'.

+* `on_missing( self, context)`
+  Will be called if the value is missing.
+Raises Invalid with type 'missing'.

 *Note*: Parameters which are defined in setParameters are adjustable when tagged or cloned.
 Use setArguments to set immutable arguments.